Combating False Gods and False Stories in Ministry Design

 Adapted from A Field Guide to Becoming Whole

-To challenge that notion, explore the next three Ministry Design Principles, rooted in God’s Story.
+To challenge that notion, we’ll explore the next three Ministry Design Principles, rooted in God’s Story.

 Ministry Design Principle 3: All the ministry stakeholders should “pray without ceasing.”